observIQ/bindplane-agent/docs/logging.md

 # Logging

 The observIQ Distro for OpenTelemetry Collector offers two methods of collecting logs.
-First is indivudial receivers such as Filelog and Journald.
+First is individual receivers such as Filelog and Journald.
 Second is the Plugin receiver which utilizes pre-configured plugins to gather logs from many different sources.

 ## Using Indivudal Receivers